Unseen Fences: How Chicago Built Barriers Inside its Schools

 All is not well in the land of the poor, which Cortina explains, is pretty much every land.
 The notion that immigrants bring lots of problems but certainly nothing of value to offer is an important theme in the book.

 Since the days of the “undeserving poor” and the various battles against poverty (none have really succeeded in conquering it) persons who find themselves trapped in poverty have been in the news.
-Every day, we hear about what the poor are doing, what the homeless are up to, and what the people out there without jobs and money are (supposedly) doing to destroy our nation.
+Every day, we hear about what the poor are doing, what the homeless are up to, and what the people

 Currently, just within Chicago, we have over 60,000 (native) homeless, over 20,000 new migrants who are homeless, and all the numbers are up, up, up.
 There are over 16,000 homeless students who attend Chicago Public Schools.
 There are over 50,000 children in Illinois.

 These ideas of this big (and growing) part of the world population are strong in the media and the sources and causes of the views and opinions about this burgeoning sector of the US (and world) population.
 Without giving away all of the book’s content, I must say, I do not like to tell readers all the most important parts and facts and conclusions of a book.
-Rather, I leave the discovery and discussion to the reader to find, consider, and ponder.
+Rather, I

 What this text does is provide an interesting outline of where our fear of the poor comes from… a clear understanding of the Greek root words used to come up with a term for this fear, and an ethical framework for understanding all of this.

-Now, it is up to the reader, the educator, the social worker, and the taxpayer to make sense of the outline, the map, provided here, and develop a better understanding of oneself as we venture out into the street to help the poor.
+Now, it is up to the reader, the educator, the social worker, and the taxpayer to make sense of the outline, the map, provided here, and develop a better understanding of oneself as we venture out

-In Levittown’s Shadow: Poverty in America’s Wealthiest Postwar Suburb
+Book Review: In Levittown’s Shadow: Poverty in America’s Wealthiest Postwar Suburb

-There is a familiar narrative about American suburbs: after 1945, white residents left cities for leafy, affluent subdivisions and the better life they seemed to embody.
-In Levittown’s Shadow tells us there is more to this story, offering an eye opening account of diverse, poor residents living and working in those same neighborhoods.
+there is more to this story, offering an eye opening account of diverse, poor residents living and working in those same neighborhoods.
 Tim Keogh shows how public policies produced both suburban plenty and deprivation—and why ignoring suburban poverty doomed efforts to reduce inequality.
 Keogh focuses on the suburbs of Long Island, home to Levittown, often considered the archetypal suburb.
 Here military contracts subsidized well-paid employment like welding airplanes or filing paperwork, while weak labor laws impoverished suburbanites who mowed lawns, built houses, scrubbed kitchen floors, and stocked supermarket shelves.
 Federal mortgage programs helped some families buy orderly single-family homes and enter the middle class but also underwrote landlord efforts to cram poor families into suburban attics, basements, and sheds.

 Keogh explores how policymakers ignored suburban inequality, addressing housing segregation between cities and suburbs rather than suburbanites’ demands for decent jobs, housing, and schools.
 By turning our attention to the suburban poor, Keogh reveals poverty wasn’t just an urban problem but a suburban one, too.
 In Levittown’s Shadow deepens our understanding of suburbia’s history—and points us toward more effective ways to combat poverty today.